Mithun-07241/FaceTrack-Python-Tkinter-Attendance-System-with-Facial-Recognition-MongoDB-Backend-/README.md

-Here's a `README.md` file with bullet points and emojis:

----

 # FaceTrack - Python Tkinter Attendance System with Facial Recognition and MongoDB Backend

 **FaceTrack** revolutionizes attendance management with a modern Python-based system.
 It combines a user-friendly Tkinter interface with advanced facial recognition technology and a MongoDB backend for accurate, real-time attendance tracking.